 Real teacher review: “Have used it several times with my students.
 They love it.
 Easy to do and great fun.”

 Real teacher review: “My students love playing with these.
-I usually buy a few at the beginning of the school year and they make great indoor recess projects, or I save them as a prize if we are running a reading contest.”
+I usually buy a few at the beginning of the school year, and they make great indoor recess projects, or I save them as a prize if we are running a reading contest.”

 Real teacher review: “This is great to have in my classroom.
 Girls in elementary school need to start learning about confidence in a different way than I did as a child growing up in the ’80s.
 There are many great conversation starters.”

 Real teacher review: “It was a fun and overall a great book!
 My students loved practicing the impossible drawings and the roll drawings!”

 Best Art Gifts For Kids Ages 11-13

-This inexpensive kit will provide your young artist with all the professional tools they need to make simple sketches, or elaborate drawings.
+This inexpensive kit will provide your young artist with all the professional tools they need to make simple sketches or elaborate drawings.

 Your budding artist will feel like a pro with this lightweight easel that comes with a bag for easy travel and storage.
-It can stand on a tabletop on the ground to adjust to your child’s creativity needs.
+It can stand on a tabletop or on the ground to adjust to your child’s creativity needs.

 4. Oil Pastels

-So many teens and tweens are into drawing Manga characters and Christopher Hart’s books come highly recommended.
-They come with step by step instructions that are easy to follow.
+So many teens and tweens are into drawing Manga characters, and Christopher Hart’s books come highly recommended.
+They come with step-by-step instructions that are easy to follow.
 Your child is sure to be proud of their Manga drawings when following this book.

-Real teacher review: “Christopher Hart is a genius, he integrates art education with Manga technique.
-I’m an art teacher and tutor and I gave this one to my student as an incentive prize.
+Real teacher review: “Christopher Hart is a genius; he integrates art education with Manga technique.
+I’m an art teacher and tutor, and I gave this one to my student as an incentive prize.
 He loves it!”

-We’d love to hear—what are your favorite art gifts for kids?
+What are your favorite art gifts for kids?
 Come and share in our WeAreTeachers Deals group on Facebook.